 Once regarded as impossible and even shameful, divorce filings are becoming increasing commonplace.
 According to a recent study, young couples marrying for the first time have a lifetime divorce risk of 40%.
 Additionally, it’s estimated that more than half — 60% — of second marriages end in divorce.

 It is easy to let your emotions get the best of you during this time; however, this can hinder your thought process.
-It is important to rely on family, friends, and your legal team, such as your divorce lawyer or family law attorney, in order to develop a plan of action.
+It is important to rely on family, friends, and your legal team, such as your divorce lawyers or family law attorneys, in order to develop a plan of action.